How the Georgia Tech Drupal User's Group (GTDUG) organizes the group's structure and functioning.

 IV.
 By-law Changes

 Two current committee members must sponsor changes to the by-laws.
-Following the sponsoring, the proposed changes should be advertised on the website and on the email listserv at least two (2) weeks before a regular monthly meeting.
+Following the sponsoring, the proposed changes should be advertised on the website at least two (2) weeks before a regular monthly meeting.
 At the aforementioned meeting, an anonymous simple-majority vote of qualified attendees can accept said changes.

 V. Nominations & Elections

-Any person may self-nominate for an officer position.
-However, anyone nominating another person for an officer position must get that person's permission in advance before nominating them.
+Any person may self-nominate for a leadership position.
+However, anyone nominating another person for a leadership position must get that person's permission in advance before nominating them.

 1. General process

-After people are nominated for various offices, the assembled group can discuss the nominations for a few minutes.
-Then, the meeting leader will ask if there are any objections to accepting nominated people for non-competitive offices (those in which only one person has accepted a nomination or in which multiple nominees have agreed to be cooperative holders of the office).
+After receiving nominations from the community, the existing leadership group can initiate discussion regarding the nominations.
+Then, the meeting leader will ask if there are any objections to accepting nominated people for non-competitive roles (those in which only one person has accepted a nomination or in which multiple nominees have agreed to be cooperative holders of the office).
 If there are no objections, the non-competitive nominations shall be considered elected.

 2. Voting process

-For competitive offices, or for non-competitive offices where objections are raised, an anonymous vote can be held.
-An independent group member (who is neither an office holder, nor an office nominee, nor the person raising objections) will collect and count the confidential votes and report the results to the group.
+For competitive offices, or for non-competitive offices where objections are raised, a leadership member can hold an attendee vote.
+An independent group member (who is neither an office holder, nor an office nominee, nor the person raising objections) will collect and count the votes and report the results to the group.